Finding Adequate Support is Important

 It's important to note that somatic psychology is based on a theory that emphasizes the importance of the body in psychotherapy.
 However, there is a wide range of models, methods, techniques, and theories that fall under the somatic psychology category.
 Although somatic therapists most likely operate under the same main belief about the wisdom of the body, it is likely each therapist may incorporate specific training and education in ways that will greatly influence their work with clients.

-Personally, I believe that healing and transformation happens within present moment experiences, and my goal is to guide you towards accessing more information and lead you to the path of new transformative experiences of wholeness.
-I believe this leads to growth, paradigm shifts, challenges to old patterns and MORE CHOICE.
-This belief deeply influences my work with clients and is imperative for change and growth.
+We believe that healing and transformation happens within present moment experiences, and our goal is to guide you towards accessing more information and lead you to the path of new transformative experiences of wholeness.
+We believe this leads to growth, paradigm shifts, challenges to old patterns and MORE CHOICE.
+This belief deeply influences our work with clients and is imperative for change and growth.